algolj/rsschool-cv/cv.md

 **JavaScript educational projects only:**

-1. Web page with the calculation of estimates of the numerical characteristics of random variables.<details><summary>more detail</summary>Сonstruction of empirical laws of their distribution, statistical testing of the hypothesis about the law of distribution of a random variable using the asymmetry coefficient A and kurtosis E, statistical testing of the hypothesis about the law of distribution of random variables according to Pearson's criterion, statistical testing of the hypothesis about the equality of variances of two normal general populations, and correlation analysis.
+1. Web page with the calculation of estimates of the numerical characteristics of random variables.<details>Сonstruction of empirical laws of their distribution, statistical testing of the hypothesis about the law of distribution of a random variable using the asymmetry coefficient A and kurtosis E, statistical testing of the hypothesis about the law of distribution of random variables according to Pearson's criterion, statistical testing of the hypothesis about the equality of variances of two normal general populations, and correlation analysis.
 Used Google Charts and File API in the project.
-[Link to project.](http://algolj.it/MM)</br></details>
+[Link to project.](http://algolj.it/MM)<br></details>
-2. Web page with image processing using Canvas.<details><summary>more detail</summary>Color to grayscale conversion, binarization, conversion to negative, logarithmic filter, mask filtering (noise reduction, noise generation, sharpening and contrast enhancement, low-frequency spatial filtering, median filtering).
-[Link to the report.](https://disk.yandex.ua/d/b4WYlNkTYr8GGQ)</br></details>
+2. Web page with image processing using Canvas.<details>Color to grayscale conversion, binarization, conversion to negative, logarithmic filter, mask filtering (noise reduction, noise generation, sharpening and contrast enhancement, low-frequency spatial filtering, median filtering).
+[Link to the report.](https://disk.yandex.ua/d/b4WYlNkTYr8GGQ)<br></details>
 3. Multithreaded Web scraping sites avito.ru, imdb.com using Cheerio and Puppeteer library.
 Text analysis, search engines technologies and Word2vec libraries[\*](https://disk.yandex.ua/d/Wf95hkPNND1qgw 'Link to the report.').
-4. Calculation of the norm of the product of two square dense matrices of dimension NxN.<details><summary>more detail</summary>In single-threaded and multi-threaded mode, the calculation of the performance of the video card.
-Used libraries GPU.js and Blas.JS.</br></details>
+4. Calculation of the norm of the product of two square dense matrices of dimension NxN.<details>In single-threaded and multi-threaded mode, the calculation of the performance of the video card.
+Used libraries GPU.js and Blas.JS.<br></details>

 ### Small code from me